 Mistake 7 – Not Knowing Your Sugar Sources

 Sugar is everywhere.
-Sugar has been hiding in all our sauces, breads, snacks, canned goods, even our beloved bacon comes in sugar varieties.
+Sugar has been hiding in all our sauces, breads, snacks, and canned goods, even our beloved bacon comes in sugar varieties.
 It can be hard to figure out where sugar is hiding because it goes by a bunch of different names in ingredient lists.

 This is why I like to keep my meals simple so I know exactly what’s going into my meals.